PROTECT Act of 2003: Appellate Court

-Supreme Court Cases
+Supreme Court cases

 The Department of Justice appealed the Eleventh Circuit's ruling to the U.S. Supreme Court.
-The Supreme Court reversed the Eleventh Circuit's ruling in May 2008 and upheld this portion of the act.
+In its May 2008 decision in United States v.
+Williams, the Supreme Court reversed the Eleventh Circuit's ruling and upheld this portion of the act.
+However, the court did not reverse its holding in Ashcroft v.
+Free Speech Coalition as to virtual child pornography which is not obscene under the Miller standard.

+In July 2024, R. Kelly asked the Supreme Court to overturn his criminal convictions because he is using the statute of limitations as an affirmative defense.
+Kelly says that the crimes occurred in the 1990s which punishes him retroactively.

 Convictions

 The first conviction of a person found to have violated the sections of the act relating to virtual child pornography was Dwight Whorley of Virginia, who used computers at the Virginia Employment Commission to download "Japanese anime style cartoons of children engaged in explicit sexual conduct with adults" alleged to depict "children engaged in explicit sexual conduct with adults".
 He was charged with 19 counts of "knowingly receiving" child pornography for printing out two cartoons and viewing others.
 His conviction was upheld in a 2–1 panel decision of the Fourth Circuit Court of Appeals in December 2008.
 This decision was consistent with the U.S. Supreme Court ruling in Ashcroft v.
 Free Speech Coalition in which the Supreme Court held that virtual child pornography was protected free speech, provided that the virtual depictions are not obscene.
 Obscenity, including obscene depictions of children, either virtual or real, is unprotected speech.
-(Whorley was also previously convicted of offenses in connection with pornographic depictions of real children.)
+(Whorley was also previously convicted of other child sexual abuse related offenses.)

 Also in 2008, Christopher Handley, a "prolific collector" of manga, pleaded guilty to charges related to the PROTECT Act, in exchange for a six-month plea deal, five years of probation, and forfeiture of his collection of manga and anime that had been seized by police.
 He was facing a maximum sentence of up to twenty years.
 While not convicted by a jury, he was the first person charged under the PROTECT Act for the lone act of possessing art deemed obscene, in the form of seven manga graphic novels ordered from Japan.
 In the case United States v.
 Handley, district court Judge James E. Gritzner ruled that two parts of the PROTECT Act that criminalized certain depictions without having to go through the Miller test were overbroad and thus unconstitutional.
 Handley still faces an obscenity charge.
-Both prosecutors and defense attorneys noted that the plea deal was due to the high risk of a constitutional challenge, and the federal government agreed that Handley would not be required to register as a sex offender.
 A later ruling in United States v.
 Dean challenged the Handley overbreadth ruling because the Handley ruling did not prove that the sections had "substantial overbreadth".